 The provision will continue to waive the life insurance premium as long as the disability persists, or until the term of the policy matures.

-There could be a possibility of a waiting period or elimination period to confirm a disability, as well.

-However, the insured will have to pay the premiums in the interim.
+However, there could be the possibility of a waiting period or elimination period to confirm a disability, and the insured will have to pay the premiums in the interim.